-Arid Bilge is the one central system that automatically and effortlessly maintains all bilge compartments throughout the vessel 100% dusty dry.
+Arid Bilge is a central vacuum system that automatically and effortlessly maintains bilge compartments throughout the vessel 100% dusty dry.

 Arid Bilge is automatic, reliable, flexible, and best of all, it really works.

 You will notice the Arid Bilge difference within 24 hours of installation.

 -Find small leaks that now leave trails through a dry bilge